Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/CoreConceptsAndBasicUsage/BasicSiteManagement.md

 	- Demo: creating a content type
 	- Demo: editing and versioning a content item
 	- Exercise: creating a content type with fields and parts and creating items based on instructions
-- Themes and modules
+- Modules and themes
-	- Enabling/disabling features and themes
+	- Enabling/disabling module features and themes
 	- Dependencies
 	- Always enabled features
 - User management and roles, permissions